vladfaust/tarantool.cr/README.md

 ## Funding

 This is one of my commerical projects.
-It's MIT licensed, but features and support are paid (drop me an email at mail@vladfaust.com).
+It's MIT licensed; bugs are fixed for free but features and support are paid (drop me an email at mail@vladfaust.com).
 I still accept pull requests though.

+This shard has been initially sponsored by [to.click](https://to.click).

 ## Installation